freeCodeCamp/freeCodeCamp/docs/how-to-work-on-the-component-library.md

+Welcome to freeCodeCamp's `ui-components` library.
+The components are built mostly from scratch with basic HTML elements and [Tailwind CSS](https://tailwindcss.com/).

 # How to Work on the Component Library

+> [!NOTE]
+>
-freeCodeCamp has been using Bootstrap components in the UI.
-However, we are moving away from it and building our own component library, which helps standardize our UX/UI patterns and improve the accessibility.
+> freeCodeCamp has been using Bootstrap components in the UI.
+However, we are moving away from it and building our own component library, which helps standardize our UX/UI patterns and improve accessibility.
 The project is tracked in [this GitHub issue](https://github.com/freeCodeCamp/freeCodeCamp/issues/44668).

-The new library is called `ui-components`.
-The components are built mostly from scratch with basic HTML elements and [Tailwind CSS](https://tailwindcss.com/).
 The following steps are recommended when working on a new component:

 - Research and planning
 - Implement the component